Mahi-tech-gif/internship-task-2/task 1/short README.md

- i completed my task using kali linux machine . first i check the ip address of the system my ip address range is 192.168.146.0/24 later i using namp for network scanning. i performed TCP SYN scan for entire network.
+ i completed my task using kali linux machine . first i check the ip address of the system. my ip address range is 192.168.146.0/24 later i using namp for network scanning. i performed TCP SYN scan for entire network.